Billing & Payment Information

 Responsibility for Bills:

 We may require any adult who lives with you and whose name is on your mortgage, deed or lease to be responsible for bills.
 We may ask you to prove who you are and who lives with you.

 We may delay shut-off if you or someone living with you is seriously ill.
 We will delay the shut-off if a licensed physician or nurse practitioner states that the shut-off will harm the ill person.
 You will need to ask your doctor to write a letter to explain your situation.

 You must first contact Pennsylvania American Water to complain about a problem.
 If you are not satisfied with our answer, you may then contact the PUC.
 You must pay any undisputed amounts and current bills while the PUC is looking into your complaint.
 If you do not pay undisputed amounts or current bills, we will shut off your service.

 Sometimes customers face circumstances that stretch their financial resources.
-If you cannot pay your bill by the due date, please contact our Customer Service Center immediately, before the due date.
-Our customer service representatives are available 24 hours a day, 7 days a week at 1.800.565.7292.
+If you cannot pay your bill by the due date, please contact our Customer Service Center immediately, BEFORE the due date at 1.800.565.7292.